Harsh-ryUk/Secure-Digital-Wallet-and-Payment-Switch/Account-Service/README.md

 ## 📂 Project Structure
-The project structure of the Account Service is as follows:
+The project structure of the Digital Wallet Service is as follows:
 ```
-Account Service
+Wallet Service
 ├── src
 │   ├── main
 │   │   ├── java